-This Circular Vision paper emerged from a series of five workshops I convened in 2023, inspired by Bill Sharpe's Three Horizons Framework.
+This Circular Vision paper emerged from a series of five workshops I convened in 2023, inspired by the Three Horizons Framework.
 This structure finally gave me a tool to address the gaps that I'd experienced in conferences and conversations within the apparel and circular economy sectors for decades.